njh2663/EDA_Python/README.md

 ## EDA_Python

-EDA study for Python
+EDA study for Python on open data

-### Please download and read this file
+### Please download jupyter notebook file in folder and read that

 ```
 Seoul_Cycle : Seoul_Cylce_EDA.ipynb
 ```